Leader Unlock

 The day after Christmas, I walked into a Barnes & Noble and it was absolutely packed with people.
 Teenagers, middle-aged couples, grandparents, and a genuinely diverse mix of backgrounds, people weren’t just passing time either... they were browsing, talking, lingering, and it felt like a return to the tactile and the real, even if we can’t fully explain why.

-I don’t believe this shift is just nostalgia, it’s a reaction against one of the biggest public health crises of our time: loneliness, and I want to show you why loneliness hides in plain sight, and five practices that fight back to fix your relationships.
+I don’t believe this shift is just nostalgia, it’s a reaction against one of the biggest public health crises of our time: loneliness!

 The Tension of Our Moment